runeh/mockumental/README.md

 `many-hits.default.json`.
 If no default directive is used, the first handler is selected.
 Handlers are sorted by status code, then alphabetically.

-### Mime and handler type

-There are three types of response handlers:

-- Static - Sends the contents of the handler file as the response body.
-- Script - Executes the function in the handler file and sends the return value as the response body.
-Handler functions may return a string or a promise for a string.
-- Proxy - Forwards the request to a different server and returns the response.

-For static and script handlers, there will be a mime type determined by a file extension on the handler.
-For proxy handlers the mime type will be whatever the upstream server sends.

-If the name of the handler ends with `.proxy`, it will be interpreted as a proxy handler.
-In this case, the file will be read, with the assumption that it contains a URL to proxy to.
-Thus `forward-search-to-prod-api.proxy` is a valid name for a proxy handler.

-If the name of the handler ends in any known extension except `.js`, it is interpreted as a static handler.

-Known extensions are determined by using the mapping between extensions and mime types in the `mime-types` module.
-Thus `profile.html`, `api-result.json` and `generic-avatar.png` are all valid static handler names.

-If the name of the handler ends in `.js` it will be either a static or a script handler.
-If there is another known extension preceding the last one of the file name, then the handler is interpreted as a script handler.
-The secondary extension will be used to determine the mime type.

-If there is no secondary extension, the handler will be treated as a static handler containing javascript.
-Thus:

-- `debug-tracking-script.js` - a static handler returning a javascript file.
-- `search.json.js` - a script handler responding with the return value of the handler as json

 #### Handler ID

 Handler IDs are assigned automatically when parsing the mock directory.